AllenCell/aics-ml-segmentation/docs/bb2.md

 #### Techincal consideration

 Currently, the interface of merging/sorting is implemented only using `matplotlib` without any advanced packages for interface building.
 Our goal is to keep it simple and easy to setup.
-It should be robust across different platforms and easy to be hacked so that users can customize their own curation interface when necessary.
+It should be robust across different machines and easy to be hacked so that users can customize their own curation interface when necessary.
+We are also investigating other ways for implementing the interphase that is both more user friendly, easy to setup and robust across different machines.

 #### Human computer interaction consideration